jaredsagendorf/pnabind/examples/run_trained_models/README.md

 ## Introduction
-This tutorial shows how to use the script `run_classifier_ensemble.py` to generate predictions.
+This tutorial shows how to use the script `run_classifier_ensemble.py` to generate predictions on a test set with known ground-truth labels.
 The directory `mesh_data` contains 10 pre-processed datafiles for the purpose of demonstration.
 Replace this directory with your own datafiles as desired.

+**Note:** If you are using this script to perform inference on unlabeled data, make sure you run it with the flag `--prediction`.
+This will output `-1` under the `Y_gt` column.

 We provide pre-trained models for three classification tasks (dna-binding vs non-binding, rna-binding vs non-binding and dna-binding vs rna-binding).
 Data for these models are found in `pnabind/models/classification`.
 We will set one of these directories in an environment variable: